 Navigating friendships with those who are different from us can be rewarding — and challenging!
 In this self-paced, online course you’ll learn essential skills for building empowering, long-lasting friendships with those who may differ from you in culture, socioeconomic status and religion, and best practices for supporting a friend who lives with trauma.
 During the month of June, enroll for 50% off with code WORLDREFUGEEDAY50.

 Jesus astonished the culture around him by giving voice to the speechless, frustrating the powerful and humbling the wise.
 In this 5-week study from our partners at Women of Welcome, learn how your welcome can become like his — wonderfully surprising, deeply challenging and firmly rooted in love.

 Take the challenge and discover God’s heart for those who have been displaced.
 Over the course of 40 days, read one Bible passage a day that speaks to God’s love for foreigners and refugees.

 FOR THE WHOLE FAMILY

-For parents and teachers struggling to know how to talk about mass displacement with children and teens, the UN Refugee Agency offers teaching materials on refugees, asylum and migration, as well as guidance for teachers working with refugee children in the classroom.
+For parents and teachers wondering how to talk about mass displacement with children and teens, the UN Refugee Agency offers teaching materials on refugees, asylum and migration, as well as guidance for teachers working with refugee children in the classroom.

 Karen Spencer is World Relief’s U.S. Marketing Partner and serves U.S. offices in the area of identity and messaging.
 She previously served as Mobilization Director for World Relief in Memphis, where she lives.
 She is a connector of people, places, passions and purpose.

-Kelly Hill serves as a Content Writer at World Relief.
-She previously served as Volunteer Services Manager at World Relief Triad in North Carolina before moving to Salt Lake City.
+Kelly Hill serves as a Content Writer at World Relief and previously served as Volunteer Services Manager at World Relief Triad in North Carolina.
 With a background in International and Intercultural Communication, she is passionate about the power of story to connect people of diverse experiences.